 Next month, the Samsung Galaxy Fold will go on sale.
-Although the release was postponed, the Korean manufacturer is currently fully engaged in the development of new folding phone designs.
+Although the release was postponed, the Korean manufacturer is fully engaged in developing new folding phone designs.
 Last week, a report on a special Samsung foldable smartphone with a Z-Fold design was circulating on the web.
 This time the company has patented a completely different type of folding phone.
 The 3D render below gives an immediate idea of the differences between the two models.

 Samsung foldable phone designs

-To get a better idea of Samsung’s patented folding phone, LetsGoDigital has designed a set of product renders.
+To better understand Samsung’s patented folding phone, LetsGoDigital has designed a set of product renders.
 However, it is not a design patent, but a utility patent, which means that design aspects can still change.
 Various operating options are also discussed in the utility patent.

 An elongated screen is ideal for reading a book or viewing long web pages, among other things.
 You can then view a lot of extra content.
 It is also possible to display two applications above each other, for example, you can view your email, while you also play a video or consult an internet page.